Carpet Care

 Select the best vacuum for your type of carpet

-Manufacturers recommend using vacuums with a rotating brush or combination beater/brush bar that agitates the carpet pile and mechanically loosens soil for removal.
+Manufacturers recommend not using vacuums with a rotating brush or combination beater/brush bar that agitates the carpet pile and mechanically loosens soil for removal.
 Carpet with thick loop pile construction, particularly wool and wool-blend styles, may be sensitive to brushing or rubbing of the pile surface and may become fuzzy.
 In addition, shag (or cabled) styles with long pile yarns tend to wrap around the rotating brushes causing damage to the yarn.
 For these products, Atlanta Flooring Design Center recommends a suction-only vacuum or a vacuum with an adjustable brush lifted away from the carpet, so it does not agitate the pile.
 Be sure to test a vacuum with a beater/brush bar in an inconspicuous location before regular use, to make sure it does not produce excessive fuzzing.

 No carpet is absolutely stain proof